rotaract5040/rotaract5040.github.io/_clubs/prince_george.md

         * Purple Jars for Polio – placing decorated donation jars and polio information sheets at six business locations in the community.
 All proceeds will be donated to the Polio Plus Fund.
         * Purchasing a ShelterBox
         * Supporting local families during the holidays
-    meetings: They meet every first and third Sunday of the month at 1:00 pm at the Hubspace (1299 3rd Ave, Prince George).
+    meetings: |
+        Regular Club meetings are held at 6pm every other week, virtually and in-person.
 embedded_calendar: |
     <iframe src="https://calendar.google.com/calendar/embed?src=rotaractprincegeorge%40gmail.com&amp;ctz=America/Vancouver" style="border: 0" scrolling="no" width="800" height="600" frameborder="0"></iframe>
 embedded_map: |